The 13th Annual Great Plains Emerging Infectious Diseases Conference will be held April 4th, 2024!

-The ninth annual Great Plains Emerging Infectious Diseases Conference will take place on March 27th, 2020, at the University of Iowa College of Public Health.
-Just as in previous years, this conference will serve to bring together public health professionals, researchers, faculty, and students in microbiology, infectious diseases and related fields working in the Great Plains and Midwestern states.
+As in previous years, this conference will serve to bring together public health professionals, researchers, faculty, and students in microbiology, infectious diseases and related fields working in the Great Plains and Midwestern states.
 The GPEID Conference highlights basic, applied, epidemiological and translational research in biomedical and veterinary disciplines.
-Major topics may include but are not limited to antimicrobial resistance, zoonotic and vector-borne diseases, global health, healthcare-associated infections, molecular diagnostics and epidemiology, public health preparedness, and science communication.

-Have questions about the conference, registration, abstract submission, or travel to and from Iowa City?
-Contact us:
+Have questions about the conference, registration, or abstract submission?

 Contact: Anna Giudici (email@example.com) or KariAn Mulford (firstname.lastname@example.org)